 -All faculty members have an earned doctorate (or in process)

--Faculty published and invited to speak nationally and internationally
+-Faculty published and internationally

 -ALL faculty members practice clinical anesthesia